Map

 | Toggle Fullscreen | Expands the map to fill the browser viewport. |

-In addition, the campaign-icon button on the map overlay saves the current center and zoom as the default starting view.
-Each user's pinned location is saved to their own Mosaic_Setting__c row, so different users can have different defaults for the same map.
+The pin button on the map overlay saves the current center and zoom as the default starting view.
+Each user's pinned location is saved per-user, so different users can have different home views on the same map.

 |---|---|---|